kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

 This assumption simplifies the overall architecture and eliminates the need for complex message reordering or buffering on the server-side.
 It allows us to leverage the inherent ordering guarantees of certain message queues (e.g., RabbitMQ with ordering enabled, Amazon SQS FIFO queues) to ensure that logs are processed and stored in the correct order on the cloud server.

+#### Request Completion

+Assume that every log retrieval request sent to the edge device can be successfully processed and completed by the device.
+This means that the device has sufficient resources (CPU, memory, storage) and network connectivity to retrieve, filter (if applicable), and upload all the relevant log data within a reasonable timeframe.

 ## System Design

 ![sa](/assets/2024-09-17/sa.svg)